 - Cayenne Pepper

-Simple version of mixed spice
+5 easy versions of mixed spice recipe

-Mixed spice blend (Supermarket Brand Name)
+Mixed spice blend recipe (Supermarket Brand Name)

 - 4 teaspoons of Ground cinnamon